This Apple Beddit Review (v3.5) will demonstrate very quickly that an updated sleep monitor product is not necessarily a better one.

 |HR min||48 (57)||65||58|

-You can’t draw too much from that.
+You can’t draw too much from that no REM sleep or anything.
 Sometimes the outliers or errors spoil the high-level reading and that was the case with an erroneous 48bpm for EMFIT’s HRmin reading.
 But EMFIT also gives you more granular details so that you can see the cause is a strange blip near the start of the recording (third image, below)

 Overnight Heart Rate